 Young sloths separated from their mothers in this way are the main wards of the sloth rehabilitation center I visited.
 Other residents were injured by contact with an electrical line, or orphaned when an eagle attacked the mother.
 Staff members and volunteers nurse the sloths back to health, and participate in a variety of scientific studies and conservation projects.
-Buttercup was the center’s first resident, and has been there for about 13 years.
+Buttercup was the center’s first resident, and has been there since the early 1990s (making her a senior citizen in sloth years).
 She serves as a living mascot, helping to promote awareness and research of her species.

 Slow Is Beautiful

 Sloths’ slow, graceful movements have been compared to those of a t’ai chi master.
 I agree with that assessment—and coincidentally it was for a t’ai chi retreat that I went to Costa Rica in the first place.
 But sloths have also been called “ugly,” and here I must disagree.
 Up close, sloths are actually quite cute, and the shape of their faces gives the impression of a permanent smile.
-In the wild, of course, the menagerie of plants and critters growing in the fur can be off-putting, but a well-groomed sloth is—and I’m speaking from experience here—downright cuddly.
+In the wild, of course, the menagerie of plants and critters growing in the fur can be off-putting, but a well-groomed sloth looks downright cuddly.